Published: October 14, 2015 | Updated: January 08, 2018

 Lemon growing is purported to date back more than 4,000 years.
 A small native Asian evergreen tree, lemon (C. limon)is believed to be first cultivated in Assam-India, northern Burma and China.

-History has it that the lemon fruit was introduced and cultivated in Middle East, and later introduced by the Arabs to the Mediterranean region including Italy and Spain around 1000 A.D.
+History has it that the lemon fruit was introduced and cultivated in Middle East.
+Later it was introduced by the Arabs to the Mediterranean region including Italy and Spain around 1000 A.D.
 Christopher Columbus brought lemon seeds to the Americas in 1493.

-Lemon cultivation is an important agro-industry in Italy.
-The main growing areas are in Campania, Apulia, Basilicata, Calabria, Sardinia, Sicily (around Mount Edna), areas around Tuscany, Latium and Liguria.
+In Italy, lemon cultivation is an important agro-industry.
+The main growing areas are in Campania, Apulia, Basilicata, Calabria, Sardinia, Sicily (around Mount Etna), areas around Tuscany, Latium and Liguria.

-The predominant cultivar in Sicily is the Femminello Comune, a species that flowers five times a year providing five harvests, the first crop being the best.
+The predominant cultivar in Sicily is the Femminello Comune.
+The cultivar flowers five times a year providing five harvests, the first crop being the best.
 The warm Mediterranean climate coupled with the rich volcanic soil, gives the fragrant lemon a tangy and slightly sweet flavour.

 Its one of the ubiquitous ingredients in a Sicilian kitchen.
 The use of lemon in Sicilian cooking is profoundly influenced by the Arabs’ 200 years rule of the island.